Henry Alexander Carleton

-General Henry Alexander Carleton CB (28 February 1814 – 22 February 1900) was a British Army officer in British India.
+Henry Alexander Carleton (28 February 1814 – 22 February 1900) was a British Army general in British India.

 Military career

 Carleton was born in 1814, the son of Francis Carleton.
 He entered the Bengal Artillery in 1830.
 He served in the Indian Rebellion of 1857, where he commanded the artillery division siege train at the siege and capture of Lucknow, and the artillery in the action at Nawabgunge.
-For his services he was twice mentioned in despatches, received the brevet rank of lieutenant-colonel, and was appointed a Companion of the Order of the Bath (CB).
+He was twice mentioned in despatches, received the brevet rank of lieutenant-colonel, and was appointed a Companion of the Order of the Bath (CB).
 He became Colonel commandant in the Royal Artillery, received the rank of general in July 1879, and retired from the army in 1881.

-He married, in 1855, Elizabeth Boyle, daughter of Armor Boyle, Dundrum, County Down.
+In 1855 he married Elizabeth Boyle, daughter of Armor Boyle, Dundrum, County Down.
 She died in 1878.

-General Carleton died at Bath, Somerset, on 22 February 1900.
+Carleton died at Bath, Somerset, on 22 February 1900.